philwhiles/frettler/README.md

 Left to the end to avoid confusion and detracting from the understanding of the arguments required.

 #### Abbreviations
-The Instrument argument can be abbreviated, as long as the abbreviation is unique within the set of instruments. ie you can use 'g', but you must use 'ban' or 'bas'.
+The Instrument argument can be abbreviated, as long as the abbreviation is unique within the set of instruments. ie you can use `g`, but you must use `ban` or `bas`.
-The View argument can only be abbreviated to 'h' or 'v'.
+The View argument can only be abbreviated to `h` or `v`.

 #### Defaults
 All the arguments except for the instrument, have default values.
 This means you can incrementally drop the arguments from right to left, but cannot drop one in the middle.